 “And praise old Ben Franklin.”

-She hugged me and whispered, “This is all your doing.
+She hugs me and whispered, “This is all your doing.
 It has your finger prints all over it.”

 “How do you like the Globe Theater?
 I’m thinking of giving it to the high school.”

-I noticed she had a wine glass in her hand, “A little too many trips to the bar?”
+I notice she ha a wine glass in her hand, “A little too many trips to the bar?”

-She giggled, “Only way to watch your boy grow up in front of your eyes.
+She giggles, “Only way to watch your boy grow up in front of your eyes.
 He is so cute.”

-We stood there hugging and swaying to the music.
+We stand there, hugging and swaying to the music.

-“I told my folks, you know,” I told her.
+“I told my folks, you know,” I tell her.